-Installs a switch in the instrument panel that will mute all audio aural warnings to the cockpit overhead speakers including TCAS and TAWS.
-(Note: This system may not be approved by some international regulation authorities, in which case, it may be disabled.)
+A switch in the instrument panel allows the crew to mute all audio and aural warnings to the cockpit overhead speakers including TCAS and TAWS.
+(Note: This system may not be approved by some international regulatory authorities, in which case, it may be disabled.)